Information du profil

 The main kind of volunteering help we need is:

-We have rooms in a shared house, a "Glamping tent" and a couple of "glamping buses"!
-The location of our farm is super beautiful and peaceful.
-We allow you to borrow the farm vehicle once a week for an outing.
+The location of our farm is incredibly beautiful and peaceful.
+We allow you to borrow the farm car once a week for an outing.
 Aside from that there is some awesome hiking on our property and lots to explore.

 We are looking for helpers who are genuinely interested in a healthy lifestyle, particularly permaculture and are enthusiastic about growing their own food or raising their own animals.
 We are happy to host people who are reliable, self responsible, ask questions, take notes, remember to do their tasks without being reminded, take initiative and get really involved with the projects going on at our properties.
 You need to be happy to get your hands dirty (clean up animal manure, dig in the worm farm etc) and are easy going and friendly.